jomartin-999/spring-boot-for-vmware-gemfire/docs/session.md

+[spring-boot-gemfire-name] provides auto-configuration
-Spring Boot for VMware GemFire provides auto-configuration support to configure VMware GemFire as the session management provider and store when {spring-session-data-gemfire-website}\[Spring Session for VMware GemFire\] is on your Spring Boot application’s classpath.
+support to configure [vmware-gemfire-name] as the session management provider and store when {spring-session-data-gemfire-website}\[[spring-session-gemfire-name]\] is on your Spring Boot application’s classpath.